 What It’s Used For: Goal-setting gamification through virtual avatars that show the positive and negative effects of your actions

-Price: Free basic app while group plans for households, teams or schools for $9/month plus $3/user
+Price: Free for basic app and multiple-user options for $9/month plus $3/user

-Habitica gamifies good behavior, by giving Experience and Gold for completing good habits or avoiding bad ones.
-If the user fails to avoid a bad habit, their avatar loses health.
-As the user conquers their task list, they progress in the game, earning better weapons and tools.
-Users can collaborate to hold themselves accountable to their group, forcing them to complete their individual tasks or risk everyone losing points.
+- Gamification: Experience and gold is given to avatars for completing good habits or avoiding bad ones.
+If a user fails to avoid a bad habit, their avatar loses health.
+As a user conquers their tasks, they progress in the game, earning better weapons and tools.

 Who Should Use Habitica